Alan Walker (musicologist): Biography

+Franz Liszt

 His three-volume biography of Franz Liszt, which took him 25 years to complete, has been very influential.
 Common adjectives attached to the work include "monumental" and "magisterial", and it is said to have "unearthed much new material and provided a strong stimulus for further research".
 Walker himself says that when he found, as a BBC producer compiling notes for program announcers, that "there wasn't a decent book in English on Liszt", he eventually decided to write one himself, but was determined "not to make a major statement that couldn't be supported by documents ... and because Liszt himself was a traveller the archives were everywhere."

 The first volume won the James Tait Black Memorial Prize in biography for 1983 and best book on music from the Yorkshire Post Newspapers in 1984.
 The three-book series was given the Royal Philharmonic Society Book Award in 1998.

 Time magazine praised the biography as "a textured portrait of Liszt and his times without rival", saying that Walker's work was "equally strong on the music and the life", and discussed Liszt's corpus "with greater understanding and clarity than any previous biographer".
 The New York Times, reviewing the second volume, said of Walker's passion for his subject, "Mr. Walker can see only the good, and will stand for no criticism of his hero", but still called Walker's extensive research "incredible....
 Mr. Walker seems to know everything about Liszt, and anything connected with Liszt, during every single day of the long life of that genius."
 The Washington Post music critic Tim Page, including the third volume in his best books of the year list, called it "unquestionably a landmark" and "meticulously detailed, passionately argued and sometimes wrenchingly moving".

 The technique of biography, and how it differs from other literary genres, has always been of interest to Walker and he has written about it.
-When asked about the genesis of his Liszt biography he wrote: “I had always been immensely attracted to Liszt’s magnetic personality, and in my childhood I was drawn to the legend of his piano playing as to few other topics.
+When asked about the genesis of his Liszt biography he wrote: "I had always been immensely attracted to Liszt's magnetic personality, and in my childhood I was drawn to the legend of his piano playing as to few other topics.
 They say that in every biography is an autobiography trying to get out.
 The idea would be diverting if it were not so sobering.
 I have come to believe that the best biographies choose their biographers, not vice versa.
-The lucky biographers write their work not because they have a choice but because they have no choice at all.”
+The lucky biographers write their work not because they have a choice but because they have no choice at all."

+In recognition of the influence that the biography has had on subsequent research into the composer's life and work, the Franz Liszt Academy of Music conferred on Walker the degree of Doctor of Music (honoris causa) in a ceremony held in Budapest on May 7, 2025.
+In his acceptance speech, Walker said that he was "totally surprised and immensely privileged to receive this distinction".
+He remarked that it was one he particularly valued because it came from the institution founded by Liszt himself.